-The night we arrived it was foggy and misty, and we had literally no idea what was surrounding us.
-But in the morning the clouds lifted, the mountains came out and we were speechless.
+The first night we arrived it was foggy and misty, and we had literally no idea what was surrounding us.
+But in the morning the clouds lifted, the surrounding mountains of the Southern Alps came out and we were speechless.

-All around us were snowcapped peaks, mist coming off the lake and autumn-coloured trees.
+All around us were snow capped peaks, mist coming off Lake Wakatipu and autumn-coloured trees.
 The crisp and clear morning introduced us to the special atmosphere of Queenstown we had heard so much about.